PolymerVis/papa-parse/README.md

 `papa-parse` is a Polymer 2.0 element to parse CSV files into JSON object(s) with [Papa parse](http://papaparse.com/).

 `papa-parse` can download and parse a csv file via `url`, or from raw csv strings via `raw`, and File object via `file`.
-If the `auto` flag is set, `papa-parse` will automatically start the job, otherwise a manual call to the function `parse` will be needed.
+If the `auto` flag is set, `papa-parse` will automatically start the job, otherwise a manual call to the function `start` will be needed.

 Parse from URL.
 ```html